keyaedisa/002_Repo/README.md

 # 002_Repo
 Feel free to look but do not clone

+This is where I host packages I created.

 To add to your system add below to your /etc/pacman.conf